WHAT DO I DO IF I SUFFER WHIPLASH SYMPTOMS AFTER A TRAFFIC ACCIDENT?

 In addition to seeing a doctor, you should also talk with a personal injury lawyer.
 An attorney can guide you through the process of obtaining medical treatment for your whiplash injury.
 The attorney can also help you document your damages for an injury claim.

 Attorneys understand how insurance companies handle claims involving whiplash injuries and how to fight unfair insurance tactics designed to undervalue your injury claim.
 Do not provide a statement, sign documents, or accept a settlement offer until you talk to a lawyer.

 If you sustained a whiplash injury, get help from an experienced attorney.
-Contact The Tiemann Law Firm at (916) 999-9000 or by visiting our website to schedule a free consultation with one of our Sacramento car accident lawyers.
+Contact The Tiemann Law Firm at (916) 999-9000 to schedule a free consultation with one of our Sacramento car accident lawyers.